 In March 2012, we executed a contract with a shipyard in Singapore for the construction of a newbuild semi-submersible well intervention vessel, the Q5000.
 This shipyard contract fixed the majority of the construction costs for the Q5000.
 The costs incurred under this contract are paid at contractually scheduled intervals, with the last remaining payment coming due when the vessel is delivered, which is expected to occur in the second quarter of 2015.
 We currently anticipate the Q5000 being available to perform well intervention services in the second half of 2015.
-In September 2014, a credit agreement for a term loan in an amount of up to \$250 million was entered into to partially finance the construction of the Q5000 and other future capital projects.
-The term loan will be funded at or near the time of the delivery of the Q5000.
+In September 2014, a credit agreement for a term loan in an amount of up to \$250 million was entered into to partially finance the construction of the Q5000.